PREETHAM1590/PREETHAM1590/README.md

 ## About Me

-AI/ML undergraduate (graduating Aug 2026) with hands-on experience in Python, Kotlin/Android, and Generative AI development.
+AI/ML undergraduate  with hands-on experience in Python, Kotlin/Android, and Generative AI development.
 Built a sentiment analysis model achieving **92% accuracy** and a recommendation engine driving a **15% uplift in user engagement**.
 Delivered **4 end-to-end projects** spanning computer vision, NLP, LLM workflows, mobile, and full-stack development.

 ---